These 6 prepaid SIM cards for U.S. tourists will take your 2026 travels to the next level

 -

-If you don't think you'll require talk time minutes during your United States stay and just data, we recommend considering a data-only plan via Cricket Wireless, an MVNO that uses (and is owned by) AT&T. For $35, you'll get 20GB of data for a whole month.
+If you don't think you'll be requiring talk time minutes during your United States stay and just data, we recommend considering a data-only plan through Cricket Wireless, an MVNO that uses (and is owned by) AT&T. For $35, you'll get 20GB of data for a whole month.
 If you need more data, you can go for the $55 plan with 100GB of data for a month.
-You can even get 150GB of data for $90 per month if you need even more.
+You can also get 150GB of data for $90 per month if you need even more.

-Again, this plan doesn't have any talk time minutes, so you'll have to ensure that you're fine using messaging apps like WhatsApp or Facebook Messenger to get in touch with family members or friends back home.
-It also comes with text and picture messages across the U.S. and usage in Mexico and Canada if you plan on visiting those countries.
-The plan is great if you'll be streaming, downloading, and doing some high-speed browsing on those long road trips.
+Again, this plan doesn't have any talk time minutes, so you'll have to ensure that you're fine solely using messaging apps like WhatsApp or Facebook Messenger to get in touch with family members or friends back home.
+The plan also comes with text and picture messages across the U.S. and usage in Mexico and Canada if you plan on visiting those countries.
+The plan is quite good if you're planning on streaming, downloading, and doing some high-speed browsing on those long road trips.

-Walking into a Cricket Wireless store and getting a SIM card instantly is quite possible, and the online store locator tool can help you find the nearest store.
-Popular retailers such as Amazon, Target, Best Buy, and Walmart also sell Universal SIM card activation kits for Cricket Wireless.
-The good news is that if you want minutes, you can always switch to another one of the carrier's regular plans using the same SIM card.
+Walking into a Cricket Wireless store and getting a SIM card instantly is also quite possible, and the online store locator tool can help you locate your nearest store.
+Popular retailers like Amazon, Target, Best Buy, and Walmart also sell Universal SIM card activation kits for Cricket Wireless.
+The good news is that if you do end up wanting talk time minutes, you can always switch to another one of the carrier's full-fledged plans using the same SIM card.

 Swipe to scroll horizontally